 Pennsylvania Workers Injured in Industrial Accidents

 Industrial workers are exposed to various workplace hazards due to the nature of their job, including the work they do with heavy machinery, chemicals, and extreme temperatures.
-Those who work in factories, warehouses, refineries, petrochemical plants and other industrial environments may therefore suffer more serious injuries than workers in other industries.
+Those who work in factories, warehouses, refineries, petrochemical plants, and other industrial environments may, therefore, suffer more serious injuries than workers in other industries.

-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. understand the inherent dangers of industrial work, and what it takes to file a successful claim.
+The knowledgeable workers’ compensation lawyers at Larry Pitt & Associates, P.C. understand the inherent dangers of industrial work, and what it takes to file a successful claim.
 We have been representing the rights of injured industrial workers and their families for over 40 years.